euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

 disciplines can be described mathematically using a partial differential equation (PDE) or a system of several PDEs.
 The PDEs are formulated in terms of unknown field variables or fields, defined in some domain with a sufficiently smooth boundary embedded in physical space.

+SfePy (Simple Finite Elements in Python, http://sfepy.org) is a framework for solving various kinds of problems (mechanics, physics, biology, ...) described by PDEs in two or three space dimensions.
 Because only the most basic PDEs on simple domains (circle, square, etc.) can be solved analytically, a numerical solution scheme is needed, involving, typically:

 - an approximation of the original domain by a polygonal domain;
 - an approximation of continuous fields by discrete fields defined by a finite